About Us

 Established in 1964, BJC is a liberal Jewish congregation whose members engage in a wide spectrum of Jewish practice.

-All are welcome, regardless of religious background, race, gender, or sexual orientation.
+All religious backgrounds, races, genders, and sexual orientations are welcome here.
 BJC stresses equal participation of all members in all aspects of congregational life.
 BJC currently has members from Maryland, DC, and Northern Virginia, as well as members who join us online from all over the country.

 While there are several movements in Judaism, BJC chooses to remain independent, that is, not officially affiliated with any of the established Jewish movements.